-The femur (also thigh bone, latin: os femoris) is the only bone of the thigh, and it articulates with the hip and the knee.
+The femur (also thigh bone, latin: os femoris) is the only bone of the thigh, and it articulates at the hip and knee joints.

 The femur is a long bone that has three parts: a diaphysis or shaft in the middle of the bone, and two epiphyses or extremities (proximal and distal) at each end.

 The proximal epiphysis is the upper end of the femur, and it features:

 - head of femur, with

 - lesser trochanter,

 - intertrochanteric line,

 The head of the femur is the most upper part of the femur, it is directed upward, medialward and a little forward, and is globular-shaped.
 The femoral head is supported by the neck of the femur.